anilaltan/Kitchen-Craziness/README.md

 # Kitchen-Craziness
-The Kitchen Craziness, developed using Unity, is an interactive and engaging experience where players pick up ingredients, prepare them, assemble dishes on plates, and deliver them, providing an immersive cooking simulation that challenges their culinary skills.
+Kitchen Craziness is a thrilling and fast-paced cooking game developed using Unity.
+Players engage in a fun-filled culinary adventure where they must quickly pick up ingredients, skillfully prepare them, arrange the dishes on plates, and deliver them to satisfy the ever-increasing demands of hungry customers, providing an exciting and immersive cooking experience.